tenpn/clj_playground/README.md

 # clj-playground

-A Clojure library designed to ... well, that part is up to you.
+Somewhere to play around with clojure as I learn it.
+First job is a test-driven pathfinding alg, because I want to see what production game code might look like here.

 ## Usage

-FIXME
+Run current tests:

+    lein tests

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Andrew Fray

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.